BrockmannFabian/BrockmannFabian.github.io/content/post/Smart Charging/index.md

 ---
 <div style="text-align: justify;">

+## The main idea
+Smart charging can be interpreted in various ways, with different authors providing their own definitions.
+The central concept is that EV owners have some flexibility in their charging requirements.
+Typically, an EV might be connected to the electricity grid for a known duration, such as 8 hours from 22:00 to 06:00, while the actual charging time needed is less, for example, only 3 hours.
+EV owners encounter dynamic electricity prices, which result from electricity auctions in which their electricity retailer participates.
+With information about the auction's price outcomes, the charging times of the EV can be scheduled to achieve specific goals, such as minimizing electricity costs.

-Smart charging can be understood in various ways, and different authors have their own definitions.
-It is influenced by the **design of the electricity market**, the technical characteristics of the **electricity grid**, and the **EV owner's capacity to offer flexibility**.
-We will explore these three components in the following sections.
+This brief description covers the main idea of smart charging.
+The following sections delve deeper into the **design of the electricity market**, the technical characteristics of the **electricity grid**, and the **EV owner's capacity to offer flexibility**.
+We will explore these three components in the upcoming sections.

 ## Design of the Electricity Market